gugacavalieri/current-planetary-positions/readme.txt

 2. Zoomed in - Current Planetary Positions widget

 == Changelog ==

+= 2.1.1 =
+* Tweak - The plugin textdomain should be loaded on the init action rather than the plugins_loaded action.
+* Tweak - Updated links to plugin URI and plugin documentation.

 = 2.1 =
 * New - Renamed the plugin stylesheet style.css to cpp.css.